martbetz/martbetz.github.io/faq.md

 ### Why can't I leave a comment? ###

-I don’t really care much for trolling.
+I don’t really care for trolling.

 ### Do you have a guestbook? ###